Dominicans Don't Play: Spain

 On March 7, 2006, Spanish police in Madrid noted a growing gang presence of the DDP.
 Spanish police report 130 documented DDP members, making them the largest in Spain.
 DDP is the largest and most violent street gang in Spain.

 The gang has become one of the most prominent gangs in Madrid.

 On November 5, 2009, Spanish security forces arrested 40 DDP members, all of them between 16 and 29 years old.
 The security forces confiscated 5 guns, one grenade, one machete, ammo, 3 baseball bats, 400 grams of cocaine, and 200.000 euros in cash.
 As of 2021, DDP is still active in Spain, where they have recently murdered an 18 year old rapper with Asperger and schizophrenia.

-El Ministerio de Interior vigila a 620 bandas juveniles en toda España, de las que 88 son de origen latino.
-Sólo en la Comunidad de Madrid, la Policía Nacional tiene fichados a 400 pandilleros en activo (2500 en el territorio nacional).
+The Spanish Inner Affairs Ministry has record of 620 youngster gangs operating in Spain, of which 88 are Latin.
+Only in Madrid, the Spanish Police has record of 400 active gangsters (2500 on the national record).